open-phytoliths/FAIR-phytoliths/CONTRIBUTING.md

 * If you are willing to get more involved in this project (e.g., become a main contributor/maintainer) you can send us an email at [open.phytoliths@gmail.com](mailto:open.phytoliths@gmail.com).
 Please, consider including your contact information and your motivations for becoming part of the core team of contributors.

-## Acknowledgement
+## Acknowledgement of Contributors
 We value your time and effort.
 Once you get involved in this project in any way, we are committed to keep you updated with the results.

-## Authorship of project publications
 We are adopting an inclusive and generous authorship model to reflect the work made by the core team, active contributors and the wider phytolith community to this project.
-Therefore, please see our [authorship guidelines](https://open-phytoliths.github.io/FAIR-phytoliths/Authorship-guidelines.html) that include authorship criteria and an author name ordering process, for project publications.
+Our barrier for entry to the [list of contributors](https://open-phytoliths.github.io/FAIR-phytoliths/#contributors-) is very low.
+If you have contributed in any of the ways in the table below, then please ask one of the core team to use the [all contributors bot :robot:](https://allcontributors.org/docs/en/bot/overview) to add you to the list.
+Or comment on an issue or pull request, asking @all-contributors to add a contributor.

+> `@all-contributiors please add @username for name contributions`

+An example of this is:

+> `@all-contributors please add @EKaroune for documentation, blogs`

+A pull request will be automatically generated and this can then be approved and merged by a core team member.

-## Recording contributions
+## Types of contributions

 The *FAIR Phytoliths* project uses the [emoji-key](https://allcontributors.org/docs/en/emoji-key) to recognise everyone who contributes to the project.